 There’s always an athletic or performing arts event happening on one of those campuses.
-And you know that city has to have some great restaurants to feed all those college students.
+And you know that the city has to have some great restaurants to feed all those college students.

 But beyond a college town, Conway is a family town with many unique public parks and outdoor adventure areas to take advantage of the warm Arkansas weather.
 If you have kids of a certain age, you’ll likely spend a weekend in Conway at a baseball, softball, or soccer tournament hosted at one of the multiple sports complexes around the city.
 Did we mention roundabouts?
 Lots of roundabouts.